 In this regard, a knowledge management system can be a tremendous asset.
 The MindTouch knowledge management platform, for example, employs a Guided Content Framework that helps maintain consistent site hierarchy, document structure, and search visibility.

-While this framework lends to improved customer self-service experiences in a variety of channels, it also helps teams publish the structurally rich content that chatbots need to do their jobs.
+While this framework leads to improved customer self-service experiences in a variety of channels, it also helps teams publish the structurally rich content that chatbots need to do their jobs.

 4. Metadata matters

 Metadata—the information about how content it is categorized, tagged, and classified—helps chatbots understand the audience and context that a given piece of content is appropriate for.
 It allows the chatbot to quickly find content that matches the detail it has extracted from a user’s inquiry, question, or request, and with greater accuracy.

 Here are some key metadata to optimize for each piece of knowledge content:

 - Categories and tags

 - Classifications (article or content type, for example)